Estimating a Directed Tree for Extremes: The algorithm

 Involving the Hamming distance of the reachability graphs in \eqref{eqn:var.T} penalizes the situation where $\T^i$ and $E(\mathsf{T})$ differ in a few edges low down in the tree, for example, if they have different roots.
 Such a difference would lead to a small structural Hamming distance between the two trees, but a large structural Hamming distance between their reachability graphs, and in particular, very different river networks.

 The following lemma says that $E(\mathsf{T})$ is a maximum root-directed spanning tree of a particular graph with score matrix $S(\mathsf{T})$ that measures the stability among the trees in $\mathsf{T}$.
 In particular, $E(\mathsf{T})$ can be computed using Chu–Liu/Edmonds' algorithm (choosing the root realizing the minimum score), and thus $\Var(\mathsf{T})$ can be computed in polynomial time.
+The proof can be found in Section~\ref{sec:s1}.

 \begin{lemma} Let $V$ be a set of nodes and $\mathsf{T} = \{\T^1,\dots,\T^m\}$ a collection of root-directed spanning trees on $V$.
-Define the {\em stability score matrix} $S:=S(\mathsf{T}) \in \R_{\geq 0}^{d \times d}$ by
+Define the {\em stability score matrix} $S:=S(\mathsf{T}) \in \R_{\geq 0}^{V \times V}$ by

 Suppose that the maximum root-directed spanning tree $\T_{\max}$ of the graph on $V$ with score matrix $S(\mathsf{T})$ is unique.
 Then $E(\mathsf{T}) = \T_{\max}$. \end{lemma}